PanchoPuma/Budget-Tracker/README.md

 ## Description

-This repository contains an application that keeps track of your money by being able to add expenses and deposits to the budget
+This repository contains an application that keeps track of your money by allowing the user to add expenses and deposits to the budget

 ## Link to deployed application
 https://panchobudettracker.herokuapp.com/